-The REIT's audited consolidated financial statements for the period July 13, 2012 to December 31, 2012 have been prepared in accordance with International Financial Reporting Standards ("IFRS").
+The REIT's unaudited condensed consolidated interim financial statements for the three months ended March 31, 2013 have been prepared in accordance with International Accounting Standards ("IAS") 34, Interim Financial Reporting.
 The REIT's presentation currency is the Canadian dollar.
 Unless otherwise stated, dollar amounts expressed in this MD&A are in thousands of dollars, except for per Unit information.